 Measures to achieve net zero GHG Emissions within Our Investment and Loan portfolios

-In the Daiwa Securities Group Net Zero Carbon Declaration, which was formulated in August 2021 with the aim of realizing a carbon-neutral society, the Group has set out the following guidelines: " Achieve net zero greenhouse gas emissions within our investment and loan portfolios, etc. by 2050 (Scope 3) ".
-In order to clarify a concrete path toward this goal, we will measure emissions and set intermediate targets for each sector by FY2030.
+In the Daiwa Securities Group Net Zero Carbon Declaration, which was formulated in August 2021 with the aim of realizing a carbon-neutral society, the Group has set out the following goal: " Achieve net zero greenhouse gas emissions within our investment and loan portfolios, etc. by 2050 (Scope 3) ".
+In order to clarify a concrete path toward this goal, we measured emissions and set interim targets for each sector by FY2030.

 Measurement scope